beautautumn/starshop/README.md

 All codes of those bounded-contexts in valued-added layer are placed in.
 In general, these bounded-context include implementations of core domains.

-### sharedcontext sub-directory
+### core sub-directory

 All codes unrelated to business logic, these codes will be re-used in all bounded-contexts.

 ### edge sub-directory

-In this application, it will include only implementations of BFF controllers for wechat mini-program front-end.
+In this application, it will include implementations of BFF controllers for wechat mini-program front-end.

+### cqrs sub-directory

+Codes of those bounded-contexts' inquire model.
+It includes inquire model for chain context, order context and product context.

 ## Blog articles